brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 18 bht.md

 2. "By desiring that they should comprehend it with all saints, he shows that it is the most excellent blessing which they can obtain in the present life; that it is the highest wisdom, to which all the children of God aspire."
 3. "Laying aside the views of others, I shall state what will be universally acknowledged to be the simple and true meaning."

+### Philip Schaff:
+1. "May be fully able, or, 'may be strong enough,' suggesting difficulty, and the need of exertion."
+2. "To comprehend.
+Philippians 3:12-13: 'apprehend,' a rendering which is perhaps too weak, since, both here and there, more is meant than an intellectual apprehension, namely, a spiritual perception and inward experience."
+3. "What is the breadth, and length, and depth, and height.
+Many authorities read: 'height and depth; but the early scribes might readily have substituted this reading for the less usual one.
+The discovery of the Sinaitic manuscript leaves the weight of evidence in favor of the received order.
+The Apostle here sets forth the 'greatness' (chap.
+Ephesians 1:19; Ephesians 1:19) of the object he has in mind, borrowing the terms of mathematical magnitude (sacra illa Pauli mathematica)"

 ### Archibald T. Robertson:
 1. "That ye may be strong...to have full strength."
 2. "To apprehend...to grasp."